Primordial Black Holes from Effective Field Theory of Stochastic Single Field Inflation at NNNLO: Drift Dominated Regime: Methods to Solve for the characteristic and calculating moments

 \section{Drift Dominated Regime: Methods to Solve for the characteristic and calculating moments}

-In this section, we concern the other side condition where the quantum diffusion effects remain subdominant, and thus, the behavior of the scalar perturbations $\zeta$ through the USR is governed mainly in a classical limit where drift effects from the Langevin equation become essential.
-Here, the scalar perturbations are not affected mainly by diffusion processes, which do not contribute to most of the e-folding realizations for given $\Gamma_{i}$ between some initial and final conditions.
+In this section, we concern the opposite condition where the quantum diffusion effects remain subdominant, and thus, the behavior of the scalar perturbations $\zeta$ through the USR is governed mainly in a classical limit where drift effects from the Langevin equation become essential.
+Here, the scalar perturbations are not affected predominantly by diffusion processes, which do not contribute to most of the e-folding realizations between some initial and final conditions for a given $\Gamma_{i}$.

 The conditions on the variables to solve the partial differential equation, eqn. (\ref{FPEcharacter}), involve working under the limit where $y\gg 1$.
 In terms of the phase space variables, eqn. (\ref{newphasevars}) also tells us that this limit implies large conjugate canonical momenta.
 Since the nature of the analysis here is mainly classical, in terms of the PDF, we will obtain information about features around the maximum of the distribution.
 Starting with the mean value of the stochastic e-folds variable ${\cal N}$, or the first moment of the PDF from eqn. (\ref{chimoments}), one can construct the higher-order moments, that includes the skewness and kurtosis, to accurately study the structure of the complete PDF away from the maximum.